This Week in Petroleum History, September 18 – September 24

 September 23, 1918 – Start of Wood River Refinery

-Roxana Petroleum Company’s new Wood River (Illinois) facility began refining crude oil in 1918.
-The refinery processed more than two million barrels of Oklahoma petroleum in its first year of operation.
+Roxana Petroleum Company’s new Wood River (Illinois) facility began refining crude oil.
+It processed more than two million barrels of oil from Oklahoma oilfields in its first year of operation.

 September 23, 1933 – Standard Oil of California Geologists visit Saudi Arabia